delucca-archive/chia-seeder/CONTRIBUTING.md

 ## [Code of Conduct][code-of-conduct-guide]

-The Phant project has a [Code of Conduct][code-of-conduct] to which all contributors must adhere.
+The Chia Seeder project has a [Code of Conduct][code-of-conduct] to which all contributors must adhere.
 See [details on our policy on Code of Conduct][code-of-conduct-guide] to learn more about it.

 ## [Issues][issues]